Liyyy9/BRG-27-labs/README.md

 # BRG-27-labs
 ## Day 1: Setting Up and Exploring Linux
+### 1a-1 Virtualisation and Linux Setup
 On the first day of class, I was a bit nervous as I've never learned in depth about servers and virtual machines (VM) or even worked with Linux before.
 I already had a GitHub account prior to class starting.
-During the introduction Mr. Yatim gave about servers and VMs and how it worked as well as all the buzz words used, I found myself overwhelmed with the sheer amount of things I had no knowlegde on.
+During the introduction Mr. Yatim gave about servers and VMs and how it worked as well as all the buzz words used, I found myself overwhelmed with the sheer number of things I had no knowledge on.
 Slowly, with more explanation from Mr. Yatim, I was able to understand more about the things he was talking about.
-Of course, there are still a bunch of things that I will need to read up on and learn but I know that with the resources he had provided, I will be able to gain the knowlege to learn everything I can.
+Of course, there are still a bunch of things that I will need to read up on and learn but I know that with the resources he had provided, I will be able to gain the knowledge to learn everything I can.

 Setting up VMware, VirtualBox and downloading Ubuntu was also a struggle as I kept hitting errors.
-From being prompted about missing dependencies, to struggling with the downloading of VMware, and the the nail in the coffin, unable to run the VM once everything was downloaded.
+From being prompted about missing dependencies, to struggling with the downloading of VMware, and the nail in the coffin, unable to run the VM once everything was downloaded.
 It required me to update my BIOS to enable AMD-V, something I've never done or even heard of.
 A quick Google search later, I was finally able to run my VM.

-### Lab - Familiarity with Ubuntu Linux
+### 1a-2 Ubuntu Desktop and Command Line Familiarisation
 ![ls and ls -la difference](img/ls.png) I can see that when I write the command `ls`, it is showing just the main files without any hidden files.
 However, the command `ls -la` shows all the files including the hidden files in the directory.
 I found out that `-l` actually stands for long format which is why it is showing extra details such as size, modification time etc.

 There are some differences I can see while testing `gedit` and `nano`.
 For `gedit`, it is a graphical text editor that opens up another interface that looked similar to Notepad on Windows while `nano` was entirely done in the terminal itself.
 Using `gedit` also required me to install a few things to run it such as `gnome-46-2404` and `gedit`.